-Presidential Scholars (first-time freshmen who have earned a 30 or above on the ACT or a 1320 (CR + M) or above on the new SAT (taken March 2016 or after - reference this table to convert earlier scores) who have been admitted to Lipscomb for Fall 2018 are eligible to apply for the Trustee Scholarship.
-This scholarship provides full tuition (that’s right, we said full tuition) for five exceptional students.
+First-time freshmen who have earned a 30 or above on the ACT or a 1390 ERW + M or above on the new SAT (taken March 2016 or after - reference this table to convert earlier scores) who have been admitted to Lipscomb for Fall 2018 are eligible to apply for the Trustee Scholarship.
+This scholarship provides full tuition for ten exceptional students.
 All Trustee Scholarship recipients must maintain a GPA of 3.25 or above and live on campus for all four years.

-- A resume outlining your school, church, and community involvement, work experience, and any honors or achievements that you are particularly proud of.
+- A resume outlining your leadership through school, church, work experience and community involvement, and any honors or achievements that you are particularly proud of.
 Your resume will be evaluated on content and professionalism, and should only be one page long.

-- Step 3: Compose a brief essay (750 words maximum, single spaced, normal font) that thoughtfully considers the issue above and clearly explains your view on the topic.
+- Step 3: Compose a brief essay (750 words maximum, single spaced, 12 point font) that thoughtfully considers the issue above and clearly explains your view on the topic.

 - The essay will be evaluated by the Department of English and the Office of Admissions.

-- Two reference letters that attest to your character, academic ability, and potential for leadership.
+- Request two reference letters that attest to your character, academic ability, and potential for leadership.
 Each of these letters should be written by a non-family member who knows you through your high school, community, or church.
 These letters should be written specifically in reference to your Trustee Scholarship application; we cannot accept letters that were previously submitted for your admissions application.
 Please use this form to send instructions to the individuals who you intend to ask to write a letter on your behalf.

 - Interview - Trustee Scholarship applicants must complete an in-person interview with the several members of the selection committee, which is made up of Lipscomb faculty, staff, and current students.
-You may schedule your interview for one of three available interview dates: January 24, January 31, and February 8.
+You may schedule your interview for one of three available interview dates: January 19, January 26 or February 3.
 Once we have received all of the items listed above we will contact you to schedule your interview.
-Interviews dates and times will be assigned on a first-come, first-served basis, so be sure to submit your application materials as soon as possible to secure the date that you prefer.
+Interviews dates and times will be assigned on a first-come, first-served basis, so be sure to submit your application materials as soon as possible to secure youe preferred date.

 Please email trusteescholarshi